TL;DR

 Well-written policies enable employees, management, and vendors to know the requirements and get a better grasp of their responsibilities.

 The policies should align with your corporate culture and applicable regulations or compliance frameworks like SOC 2 or ISO 27001.
-Communicate the responsibilities and accountability of each policy to your employees and stakeholder, along with the consequences of non-compliance.
+Communicate the responsibilities and accountability of each policy to your employees and stakeholders, along with the consequences of non-compliance.
 Update and review these as often as necessary.

 Policies help you launch an effective compliance program and streamline business processes.
 However, creating these from scratch is cumbersome and error-prone.

 We recommend using a ready to use, pre-built library of compliance template policies that cover a wide range of regulatory frameworks and can be customized to fit your requirements.
-Policy management tools like Sprinto can help you get full control over your documents, evidence, and acknowledgments.
-Know how.
+Policy management tools like Sprinto can help you get full control over your documents, evidence, and acknowledgments. - Monitor and track non-compliance

 Once your systems and control are up and running, monitoring them for non-compliance, risky behavior, and effectiveness is imperative.
 This also helps you track how well your compliance strategy meets the regulatory requirements and surface gaps to ensure that you don’t fall out of compliance.

 Your compliance monitoring plan should be customized to cater to the type and complexity of the organization and regulatory obligations.
-It should have detecting, alerting, and remediating capabilities to manage vulnerabilities in real-time.
+It should have detecting, alerting, and remediating capabilities to manage vulnerabilities in real time.

 Consider using a compliance monitoring tool to automate the workflows.
 Sprinto helps you get all round and continuous compliance through a connected and fully automated compliance monitoring program.
-Build a centralized view of risks, controls, and processes against the requirements of your selected frameworks using intelligent workflows.
-Learn more.
+Build a centralized view of risks, controls, and processes against the requirements of your selected frameworks using intelligent workflows. - Train employees

 An effective compliance strategy depends on three components—people, processes, and tools.
 To ensure the efficiency of the processes and tools, people should be equipped with the right capabilities and knowledge.
 This is why organizations should invest time and resources to instill a culture of compliance in employees.